jetfontanilla/moodle-mod_englishcentral/README.txt

     (a) the "englishcentral" folder is put in the wrong place
-        SOLUTION: make sure the folder is at "mod/englishcentral" under your main Moodle folder, and that the file "mod/englishcentral/version.php" exists
+        SOLUTION: make sure the folder is at "mod/englishcentral" under your main Moodle's folder, and that the file "mod/englishcentral/version.php" exists.
+                  NB Moodle 5.1 the mod/englishcentral should be in the main Moodle's 'public' folder

     (b) permissions are set incorrectly on the "mod/englishcentral" folder
         SOLUTION: set the permissions to be the same as those of other folders